Aliiiu/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Working on if esle variable tasks
+Working on if esle variable